gbif/hp-herbarium-germany/_posts/2021-04-26-new-vh-online.md

 ---

-Since 2015, the German Virtual Herbarium has offered online access to specimens held in German herbaria that have been digitised so far.
-Even though the [old data portal](https://search.biocase.de/vh) allowed searching for specimens based on a wide range of criteria, the software was beginning to show its age with respect to both functionality and usability.
-For this reason, a new website has been established: founded on software developed by and hosted on servers of the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org), it offers state-of-the-art views of the specimens as lists, on a map or in a gallery as well as filters on *all* data items (more on the features can be found in [this news item](/post/2022/features-explained/)).
+About 23 million dried plants, fungi and algae are safely stored in more than 10 german herbaria.
+One million of them can be explored now in the German Virtual Herbarium.
+More than 300,000 of the records come with at least one digital image.
+The specimens can be viewed as a [list](/data?view=TABLE), [map](/data?view=MAP) or in a [gallery](/data?view=GALLERY) and can be filtered by a multitude of search criteria (more on the features can be found in [this news item](/post/2022/features-explained/)).

 ![Gallery view of the German Virtual Herbarium](/assets/images/gallery_view.jpg){:standalone .has-text-centered}

-The German Virtual herbarium is a showcase for German herbaria.
-At its launch in May 2022, it allowed access to almost [one million digitised specimens](/data?view=TABLE) held in [22 herbaria](/data?view=DATASETS).
-The data portal is based on GBIF’s index database, meaning that all GBIF-mediated specimens of German herbaria will also be accessible through the Virtual Herbarium.
-Over 300,000 of the records come with at least one [digital image of the specimen](/data?view=GALLERY).
+The Virtual Herbarium Germany is curated by the Botanic Garden Berlin of Freie Universität Berlin ([contact](mailto:contact@gbif.de)), which also developed the software for the portal together with the international open data platform Global Biodiversity Information Facility (GBIF Link).

 <table>
   <tr>